okeeffed/developer-notes/manual/Web/Web-Concepts.md

 Source: https://medium.com/reloading/preload-prefetch-and-priorities-in-chrome-776165961bbf

 Preload resources you have high-confidence will be used in the current page.
 Prefetch resources likely to be used for future navigations across multiple navigation boundaries.

+Both preload and prefetched resources are stored in the HTTP cache.